 Prior to the Occupy Wall Street protests of 2011, Maupin participated in the “Bloombergville” anti-austerity occupation in lower Manhattan.
 During the OWS protests, Maupin stood out for his blatant anti-capitalism, his opposition to the bombing of Libya, and calls for international and anti-racist solidarity among the young activists.

-At the first “general assembly” planning the Occupy protests on August 2nd, 2011, Maupin gave a short speech emphasizing the phrase “Class against Class!”
-A number of documentary films about the Occupy protests, such as “Owned & Operated” have included clips of Maupin’s brief remarks, and noted intellectual David Graeber has directly pointed toward Maupin as representing the “hardline” and “communist” wing of the movement.
+At the first General Assembly planning the Occupy protests on August 2nd, 2011, Maupin gave a short speech emphasizing the phrase “Class against Class!”.
+A number of documentary films about the Occupy protests, such as “Owned & Operated” have included clips of Maupin’s brief remarks, and Anarchist academic David Graeber has directly pointed toward Maupin as representing the “hardline” and “communist” wing of the movement.

 When Saudi Arabia began its onslaught against Yemen, with US support, in 2015, Caleb Maupin joined with the Red Crescent Society of Islamic Republic of Iran in a humanitarian mission.
 As the only American onboard the “Iran Shaheed” Maupin directly observed and reported on this humanitarian mission, intended to break through the Saudi blockade and deliver food and medicine to the Yemeni people.
 Due to Saudi bombing of the port of Hodediah, the ship was redirected to the African country of Djibouti.